Angie Stone: 1997–2004: Black Diamond, Mahogany Soul, and career breakthrough

 In September 1999, Stone released her debut solo album Black Diamond on Arista Records.
 Black Diamond peaked at number forty-six on the Billboard 200 chart and number nine on the US Top R&B Albums chart.
 The album's lead single, "No More Rain (In This Cloud)", peaked at number fifty-six on Billboard Hot 100 and also became Stone's first number-one song on the US Adult R&B Songs chart, spending ten weeks atop of the chart.
 The singles "Life Story and "Everyday" peaked in the top twenty on the UK Hip Hop and R&B Singles chart.
 Black Diamond was eventually certified gold by both the Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI).
 Stone also won Best Solo R&B/Soul New Artist and Best Solo R&B/Soul Single for "No More Rain (In This Cloud)" at the 2000 Soul Train Music Awards.
+She also co-wrote four songs on D'Angelo's album Voodoo (2000).

-In 2000, Stone transitioned from Arista to music manager Clive Davis's venture J Records.
+In 2000, Stone transitioned from Arista to music executive Clive Davis's venture J Records.
 She recorded the theme song for American sitcom television series Girlfriends.
 Stone's second solo album, Mahogany Soul, was released on October 16, 2001.
 The album debuted and peaked at number twenty-two on the US Billboard 200, selling 71,000 copies in its first week of release.
-The album's lead single, "Brotha", reached number fifty-two on the Billboard Hot 100 chart and number on the US Adult R&B Songs chart.
+The album's lead single, "Brotha", reached number fifty-two on the Billboard Hot 100 chart and number three on the US Adult R&B Songs chart.
 The second single, "Wish I Didn't Miss You", reach the top-ten on the charts in several territories worldwide, including the U.S. on the Dance Club Songs chart.
 The song also became certified gold by the British Phonographic Industry (BPI).
 The album also produced several additional singles, including "More Than a Woman" and "Bottles and Cans".
 At the 2003 Grammy Awards, "More Than a Woman" received a nomination for Best R&B Performance By A Duo or Group With Vocal.
 Mahogany Soul earned a gold certification by both the Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI).
 In November 2001, Stone embarked on the BK Got Music Summer Soul Tour alongside Luther Vandross, Gerald Levert, and Michelle Williams.